-You can use some different types of brainstorming diagrams to help your team generate ideas in different formats, which can help them unlock ideas they might not have thought of in a standard brainstorm.
+You can use some different types of brainstorming diagrams to help your team generate ideas in different formats, which can help them unlock ideas they might not have thought of in standard brainstorming.

-💡 If you’re ideating with students, here are some more great brainstorm activities for them.
+💡 If you’re ideating with students, here are some more great brainstorming activities for them.